huggingface/Google-Cloud-Containers/containers/pytorch/training/README.md

     > [!NOTE]
     > For a more detailed explanation and a diverse set of examples, please check the [./examples](../../examples) directory that contains examples on both Google Kubernetes Engine (GKE) and Google Vertex AI.

-* **TPU**: As an example, we will showcase how to deploy a Jupyter Notebook Server from a TPU instance (such as `v5litepod-8`) using the PyTorch Training container, as it comes with `optimum-tpu` installed; so that then we can import a Jupyter Notebook from the ones defined within the `opitimum-tpu` repository or just reuse the Jupyter Notebook that comes within the PyTorch Training container i.e. [`gemma-tuning.ipynb`](https://github.com/huggingface/optimum-tpu/blob/main/examples/language-modeling/gemma_tuning.ipynb); and then just run it.
+* **TPU**: This example showcases how to deploy a Jupyter Notebook Server from a TPU instance (such as `v5litepod-8`) using the PyTorch Training container, as it comes with `optimum-tpu` installed; so that then you can import a Jupyter Notebook from the ones defined within the `opitimum-tpu` repository or just reuse the Jupyter Notebook that comes within the PyTorch Training container i.e. [`gemma-tuning.ipynb`](https://github.com/huggingface/optimum-tpu/blob/main/examples/language-modeling/gemma_tuning.ipynb); and then just run it.

     ```bash
     docker run --rm --net host --privileged \